 Leica M10 vs Panasonic GH4

 The Leica M10 (Typ 3656) and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and February 2014.
-The M10 is a fixed lens compact, while the GH4 is a rangefinder-style mirrorless.
+The M10 is a rangefinder-focusing mirrorless, while the GH4 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10) and a Four Thirds (GH4) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Panasonic provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.